Keeper-Wallet/Keeper-Wallet-Extension/README.md

 Supports events:

-- `update` – subscribe for updates of the state
+- `update` – subscribe for updates of the state.

 Example: